Tips to beating bedwetting

-Bedwetting alarms (or enuresis alarms) are proven to have the highest long-term success rates, with independently audited surveys showing they have a 90% success rate when compared to other treatments.
+Bedwetting alarms (or enuresis alarms) are proven to have the highest long-term success rates, according to international studies, when compared to other treatments.

 In fact, Professor Hjalmas of Sweden, a leading paediatric medical expert, claims that using a bedwetting alarm “is the only method proven to have cured the problem”.

 Bedwetting alarms work on the principle of behavioural conditioning, where the brain is trained to respond to messages from the bladder and prevent bedwetting during sleep.
 The sensation of a full bladder should trigger the child to wake up, but in the case of bedwetters, it doesn’t.
 Bedwetting alarms are designed to awaken the child with a moisture-sensitive alarm, thus allowing the child to go to the toilet and finish urinating.
 The solution is to create a mental link between the feeling of a full bladder and being woken, so that gradually the child learns to ‘beat the buzzer’, wake up, and go to the bathroom without the assistance of the alarm.